 - Three Caves – 901 Kennamer Dr SE, Huntsville, AL 35801

-- Old Railroad Bed Trail: Follow the path of one of the country’s oldest, and shortest-lived, rail corridors—Monte Sano Railway.
+- Old Railroad Bed Trail (1.70 mi): Follow the path of one of the country’s oldest, and shortest-lived, rail corridors—Monte Sano Railway.
 As you hike the narrow dirt and stone bed, you will pass waterfalls and the original stone bridge supports.
 FREE Audio Trail Tour along Old Railroad Bed Trail available in the TravelStorys app.

-- High Trail: While a challenging hike, this trail passes a small quarry and the remnants of Monte Sano Hotel (accessed using Hotel Basin Trail).
+- High Trail (3.33 mi): While a challenging hike, this trail passes a small quarry and the remnants of Monte Sano Hotel (accessed using Hotel Basin Trail).
 Built in the late 1800’s, this resort promised fresh water springs, cool climates, and valley views.
 It crosses a significant length of the preserve from Bankhead Parkway on the North end to Monte Sano Blvd on the South end.

-- Bankhead Pavilion: Located at Land Trust’s Hiker’s Parking Lot off of Bankhead Parkway, Bankhead Pavilion is perfect spot for a picnic and can also be reserved for small private gatherings.
-Submit our Pavilion Rental Request Form to inquire about availability.
+Located at Land Trust’s Hiker’s Parking Lot off of Bankhead Parkway, Bankhead Pavilion is perfect spot for a picnic and can also be reserved for small private gatherings.